 The Medicare fiscal intermediary should be contacted to determine if a local policy exists regarding treatment during a holiday.
 There is a somewhat relevant instruction about breaks in rehabilitation service from the federal Medicare program.
 The Centers for Medicare and Medicaid Services (CMS) issued guidance ( Federal Register , 7/30/99, p.
 41670) for maintaining coverage in a skilled nursing facility (SNF) that requires receipt of skilled services at least five days per week: "...the Medicare program does not specify in regulations or guidelines an official list of holidays or other specific occasions that a facility may observe as breaks in rehabilitation services...The facility itself must judge whether a brief, temporary pause in the delivery of therapy services would adversely affect the resident's condition."
 However, this guidance is not definitive because it was in response to situations where a SNF resident initiated a brief absence to attend an event with family or friends.
 It also does not respond to a specific Plan of Care that calls for 5 treatments per week.

 A provider cannot charge Medicare a greater fee then their normal fee for a service, thus may not accept the higher fee.
 The Medicare payment will be the lower of the actual charge or the fee schedule allowance.
-If the reimbursement is from a private insurance company the speech-language pathologist or audiologist should refer to the contract between the provider and the health plan.
+If the reimbursement is from a private insurance company the speech-language pathologist should refer to the contract between the provider and the health plan.
 If no such contract exists, the professional should contact the payer for clarification.